Konvt/pgbar/docs/QuickStart.md

 No matter which rendering scheduling strategy is chosen, the specific rendering method on the terminal is determined by the third template parameter `pgbar::Region`.

-This parameter has two optional values: the default fixed-region rendering `pgbar::Region::Fixed`, and the relative location-based rendering `pgbar::Region::Flexible`.
+This parameter has two optional values: the default fixed-region rendering `pgbar::Region::Fixed`, and the relative location-based rendering `pgbar::Region::Relative`.

 `pgbar::Region::Fixed` will save the current cursor position during the first rendering and always refresh the progress bar in this fixed area; at this point, all other contents on the same output stream will be refreshed and overwritten by the progress bar.

-`pgbar::Region::Flexible` will roll back and overwrite the content of the old progress bar based on the number of lines output from the last rendering; at this point, after writing information to the same output stream, if an appropriate number of line breaks are added, the additional written information can be retained.
+`pgbar::Region::Relative` will roll back and overwrite the content of the old progress bar based on the number of lines output from the last rendering; at this point, after writing information to the same output stream, if an appropriate number of line breaks are added, the additional written information can be retained.

-However, if the progress bar string is too long, using `pgbar::Region::Flexible` will cause terminal rendering exceptions.
+However, if the progress bar string is too long, using `pgbar::Region::Relative` will cause terminal rendering exceptions.

 > For any sole progress bar, its rendering structure occupies two lines: one line is the progress bar itself, and the other is an empty line.
 >
-> Therefore, when using the layout `pgbar::Region::Flexible`, if additional information needs to be output, two extra line breaks must be inserted after the output.
+> Therefore, when using the layout `pgbar::Region::Relative`, if additional information needs to be output, two extra line breaks must be inserted after the output.
 >
 > Otherwise, due to the progress bar occupying a two-line structure, subsequent rendering will incorrectly overwrite the existing output.
 >